ONSdigital/sml-python-small/README.md

     git commit -m "run_py_tools auto-formatting"
     git stash apply
     echo "${YELLOW}NOTE: If any commits were made by the auto-formatting tool, then they will not be automatically pushed.
-You will need to run git push again (or git push --no-verify if you don't want to run the test suite again).${NC}" exit 0 else
+You will need to run git push again (or git push --no-verify if you don't want to run the test suite again).${NC}"
+    # uncomment the line below if you would like the commits to be pushed automatically.
+    # git push --no-verify # NOTE: this will cause git to throw an error, but the functionality is correct.
+    exit 0
+else
     echo "${RED}./run_py_tools script fails, push aborted.${NC}"